 The only person that articulated what I have felt for so long is Palestinian scholar Edward Said, particularly through his memoir ‘Out of Place’.
 From the very beginning of his memoir, Said questions his identity and transnational existence, which pushes him into despair because of his displaced and nomadic life.

 He writes, “I have retained this unsettled sense of many identities—mostly in conflict with each other—all my life, together with an acute memory of the despairing feeling that I wish we could have been all-Arab, or all-European and American, or all-Orthodox Christian, or all-Muslim, or all-Egyptian.”

 He envied those who did not have to travel or wander around aimlessly, but stayed behind in the comforts of their home.
 He described their faces as “unshadowed by dislocation.”

 At a certain point, instead of trying to search for a home, he creates an illusion for himself.
 He becomes attached to the nomadic lifestyle and finds comfort in his isolation.
 “Better to wander out of place, not to own a house, and not ever to feel too much at home anywhere,” he concludes in his memoir.
 He chooses to remain homeless without a concrete sense of belonging.

-In a similar way, I am also choosing to remain homeless.
+In a similar way, I feel somewhat the same emotions.
 I’ve become accustomed to being trapped inside an isolated gated community in the outskirts of Cairo and wandering aimlessly around different parts of the world.
 I’ve chosen to not look outside myself for a home, but slowly find it within, until the world carves a space for people like us.